-I’ve not found another brand of products that transform my curls quite like Cantu’s products.
+I’ve not found another brand of products that transform my curls quite like Cantu’s products, specifically Cantu Coconut Curling Cream.
 In terms of skin, I’m SUPER oily but when it comes to my hair, I struggle with dryness.
-Cantu offers a range of products including thicker creams which make it easier to moisturize my thirsty locks.
+Cantu offers a range of products including thicker creams which make it easier to keep my thirsty locks moisturizes.
 Plus, I’ll admit, I’m not the best at moisturizing my hair regularly so I need a product with staying power.

 I’ve gotten amazing results with a number of Cantu products, but my favorite remains their Coconut Curling Cream.
 The description boasts of capabilities such as “defining curls without weighing them down”, and “reducing frizz” which I can attest to both!
 Keep reading to see how I used this wonder product to refresh a 7-day old twist out.

 As the title suggests, I’ll show you how I refreshed my curls in 3 easy steps using only a spray bottle, my Cantu Coconut Curling Cream and my fingers!
 Simple enough, right?

 1. Starting with the sections that require the most TLC (e.g., the most frizzy or lacking in definition), separate the strands into a one inch (or smaller depending on the look you want to achieve) section with your fingers.